Burntcoat Head Park

 - Take a guided tour.Tours are available in late May until Thanksgiving.
 These are quite popular so it’s recommended that you book 24 hrs in advance.

-- Or grab a booklet from the Interpretive Centre and explore on you own.I hate to be a nag but I beg of you to pay attention to the tide and head out 2 hours after the high tide.
+- Explore on you own.I hate to be a nag but I beg of you to pay attention to the tide and signage and head out 2 hours after the high tide.
 Absolutely do not go meandering down the beach any later than 3 hours before the high tide.

 - Find fossils.
 But please leave them for everyone to enjoy.
 Fossils can only go a wandering off site with you if you happen to be in possession of a Heritage Research Permit.